AlanFayz/mynet/README.md

 ---
 # Usage

 Feel free to clone the repository and experiment with the models yourself.
-All the datasets are already available on the github.
+All the datasets are already downloaded on this repository.
 One prerequisit is you need to have open-blas installed on your system, to do this on ubuntu its

 ```